Section Image

 Most homes have acreage and start at $500,000

-Lee’s colonials, Cape Cods and new traditionals often sit on lots of an acre or more.
+Lee’s Colonials, Cape Cods and New Traditionals often sit on lots of an acre or more.
 “There are some subdivisions in there, but you definitely have more land, so you can have farm animals and horses,” Parks says.
 A handful of small two-bedroom Capes can start at about $240,000 when they need extensive renovations, but prices can climb to $400,000 when they’re updated.
-Most houses in the town, though, cost between about $500,000 and $1 million.
+Most houses in the town, though, cost between $500,000 and $1 million.
 Some homes with extensive acreage list for over $1 million, but it’s rare.
 “It’s a sought-after market, so things go under contract really quickly when they go on the market,” Parks says.
 On average, homes here spend 40 days on the market, a little faster than the national average of 49 days.

 Oyster River public schools and nearby University of New Hampshire

-The Oyster River Cooperative School District serves students from Lee, Madbury and Dorham, earning a C-plus from Niche.
+The Oyster River Cooperative School District serves students from Lee, Madbury and Durham, earning a C-plus from Niche.
 Children in Lee attend Mast Way School from kindergarten through fourth grade before moving on to Oyster River Middle School.
 Both schools have A-minuses.
 They then attend Oyster River High School, which has a C and offers extracurriculars like drama, debate and literary clubs.

 The University of New Hampshire, which is less than 4 miles from the center of Lee, has a close relationship with Oyster River schools.
 Parks says it’s a relationship that draws many parents to the area.
 Many locals also study or work at the university, which offers 200 programs in over 100 fields of study.